Thireus/GGUF-Tool-Suite/README.md

 Big thanks to **ubergarm** for his support and for providing the invaluable **`imatrix` file**.

-📄 Ubergram's `imatrix` can be found here:
+📄 Ubergarm's `imatrix` can be found here:
 🔗 [imatrix_ubergarm.dat](https://huggingface.co/ubergarm/DeepSeek-R1-0528-GGUF/blob/main/imatrix-DeepSeek-R1-0528.dat)

 Also sincere thanks to **ikawrakow** and all **co-authors** of `ik_llama.cpp` for making this entire toolchain possible.